 John 14:6 Jesus said to him, "I am the way, and the truth, and the life; no one comes to the Father but through Me.
 Roman 10:17 So faith comes from hearing, and hearing by the word of Christ.
 Galatians 3:2 This is the only thing I want to find out from you: did you receive the Spirit by the works of the Law, or by hearing with faith?

 Excellent high-quality church sound can begin from the very first worship service.
 Including proper acoustical planning before you build, costs much less than fixing the church later.
 Adding acoustical fixes afterward will change how the church looks, but when people hear the results, the look of the worship space becomes a calling card for other local churches to want to use your church for special events.

-This is what a new church with good sound can look like for a contemporary worship style where they built a multipurpose room first.
+This is what a new church hall with good sound can look like for a contemporary worship style where they built a multipurpose room first.
 While there are many compromises, amplified sound and acoustics is not one of them.

 Is perfect Sound and Acoustics attainable in a Church?

 Yes.
 With the right tools and using all of the available laws of physics that God gives us, perfect sound is within the grasp of every church.

 Do you believe Roman 10:17 "So faith comes from hearing, and hearing by the word of Christ."?
 If you do, then church acoustics and sound is critical to fulfilling this scripture.
 Sound in a church is everything.
 Sound is how we communicate.
 Sound is the core and part of every aspect of worship.
 Sound brings us together, and it completes the images of what we see.